-Walking along the streets of Rome to the north of the Colosseum, you can (and must!) go to a small square - Piazza di Trevi (Trevi Square).
+Walking along the streets of Rome to the north of the Colosseum, you can (and absolutely should!) go to a small square - Piazza di Trevi (Trevi Square).
 An unusual open-air theater is located here, which, perhaps, could only be created by the inhabitants of the Eternal City.
 Take the best seat in the amphitheater - its role is played by the steps of buildings, the facades of which overlook the square.
 From the elevation, the "scene" is clearly visible and every sound arriving from there is heard.
-Its decoration is the façade of the 16th century palace skilfully finished in Baroque style.
+Its decoration is the façade of the 16th century palace skillfully finished in Baroque style.

 The action unfolds on the stage.
 The mighty Neptune appears from the depths on the chariot in the form of a sea shell.
 The formidable lord of the ocean regally extends his hand as if pacifying the rebellious streams.
 The water flows down a cascade of roughly hewn stones into a huge basin that occupies almost the entire Piazza di Trevi.

 To the right of Neptune is the goddess of abundance, to the left is an allegorical figure personifying health and well-being.
 Many centuries ago, this source of clean water in the city was really necessary for health and life.
 The hymn to water in allegorical form is symbolized by the majestic composition of the Trevi Fountain.

 The Trevi Fountain in its present form appeared in the 18th century.
 However, its story began much earlier.
 In the 1st century BC there was an important task - to provide the rapidly growing city with drinking water.
 The feeding source was discovered by the people of Marcus Agrippa, the commander and son-in-law of Emperor Octavian Augustus, a dozen kilometers from Rome.
 An aqueduct was built and used for several centuries.
 This aqueduct ended with a simple stone bowl located in this square.